Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

 # One final touch
 Now that all the core features and enhancements, *planned and not*, are implemented, there’s one more thing to track down: the *user interface*.
 The original UI (**ttx_config**) was very simple, made with the `MFC Application Wizard`.
-It did the job, but it shared the code with the main loader, meaning that all the controller features will also have to be ported over there, plus adding mahjong support.
+It did the job, but it copied the code from the main loader, meaning that all the controller features will shave to be ported over there, plus adding mahjong support.

 Instead of updating the old UI, I went with a new `.NET Windows Forms` solution made from scratch.
 Well, *kind of*, since I had most of it done for another *arcade-related* project, including all the interface operations and controller integration, through the `DirectInput API`.
 When I first developed this, it took quite the time, considering that I had never worked with `DirectX` nor any input API before, but at the same time it helped me a lot to understand the whole input implementation in ttx_monitor and xb_monitor.